-But, it’s equally important to provide value.
+It’s equally important to provide value.

 According to Jason Wolf—president of the Beryl Institute, a global community dedicated to improving the patient experience—in the above-cited Modern Healthcare article, organizations must ensure they’re providing value to their patients before implementing a rewards program: “Dropping a rewards program into an organization that is not focused on improving outcomes or making care affordable will not make a difference,” he said.
 A reward program is an “extra layer,” not a standalone solution.
-Renuka Tipirneni—author of the above-cited JAMA article—“agreed and warned against creating incentives that encourage overuse of low-value services or those that create inequitable access to care.
-It’s not about increasing their number of visits, but rewarding patients for taking the appropriate steps to better their care.”

 - Going to all scheduled sessions and completing their plans of care

 - Showing up to all appointments on time

 - Completing their home-exercise programs